feathersjs-ecosystem/feathers-batch/README.md

 });
 ```

-The batch call will return with the results like:
+If `return` is `array` or not specified then the batch call will return with the results like:

 ```js
 {